I am 54 and living with a permanent disability, and for the past 12 months I have been receiving Social Security disability insurance (SSDI) payments. But I do not have health insurance. I am required to wait another 12 months before I can go on Medicare due to the two-year waiting period for people

 Filling the need for trusted information on national health issues

-Yes, you are eligible to purchase coverage through the Marketplace, and if your income is between 100% and 400% of poverty ($12,490 to $49,960 for an individual in 2020) you will qualify for premium tax credits to help make Marketplace coverage more affordable.
-If you live in a state that has expanded its Medicaid program to cover adults under age 65 with incomes up to 138% of poverty (about $17,236 for an individual in 2020), you might also be eligible for this coverage, depending on your income.
+Yes, you are eligible to purchase coverage through the Marketplace, and if your income is between 100% and 400% of poverty (for buying Marketplace coverage in 2020, that means an income of $12,490 to $49,960 for an individual) you will qualify for premium tax credits to help make Marketplace coverage more affordable.
+If you live in a state that has expanded its Medicaid program to cover adults under age 65 with incomes up to 138% of poverty (about $17,236 for an individual), you might also be eligible for this coverage, depending on your income.

 If you apply for and receive Marketplace coverage and subsidies, keep in mind that your eligibility for Marketplace subsidies will end when your Medicare Part A and Part B coverage automatically begins after the two-year waiting period.
 At that point, you will have to pay the full price for your Marketplace coverage, but you could instead drop your Marketplace coverage and enroll in Medicare Part A, Part B and Part D. If you keep both Medicare and Marketplace coverage, Medicare will be the primary payer.